Discobrick/GreenUML-WRK/README.md

 ### What can be improved:
 - Better Auto layout algorithm so that it takes in account interfaces and other packages
-- Better dark mode implementation
+- Better dark mode implementation, specifically add dark more for palette
+- Add the ability to generate a diagram for a whole project, with included decompilation for .jar files
 - Additional functionality

 ## Bugs